jimboharrison/TemboTechTest-ApplicationService-Private/log.md

 ## Decisions
 1. Testing - Probably out of scope given time and challenge.
 Plenty of logic to verify so lends itself to simple unit tests.
 2. Seperate projects for each product to illustrate two potential completely seperate code bases or repo's
 3. Due to time, decided against abstracting the validation age range and payment values into a config file.
 Hardcoded in product processors for now
+4. Added a common response type for CreateInvestorAndProcessPayment so that external third party types are not required inside product domain code
 ## Observations
 1. Initial payment on the Application object is a decimal.
 This implies that users can make payments in decimal however AdministratorOne only accepts integer values.
 Would need to either assume some rounding here OR validate that the input can be parsed to a int.